Omaha woman who uses wheelchair addresses accessibility issues on Instagram account

 So Berg created an account under the handle @accessible402 that started addressing life in a wheelchair.
 Since then, the account has evolved to share accessible — and not-so-accessible — spots in the Omaha metro area as well as tips for users with accessibility issues.

-Some of the tips Berg has shared in the last three years include making sure trash cans don't block access to the sidewalk and parking properly in accessible parking stalls.
+Some of the tips Berg has shared in the past three years include making sure trash cans don’t block access to the sidewalk and parking properly in handicap parking stalls.

 Many times, followers submit information and photos for Berg to share, such as a friend who discovered a self-wash and grooming business for dogs that features hydraulic lifts.
 It allowed her friend to easily bathe her dog.